canonical-ols/snapstore-snap-docs/docs/how-to/enable-ha.md

     snap list enterprise-store

-and installing on the new unit with:
+Then install on the new unit with:

     sudo snap install enterprise-store --revision=<revision>